Skip to navigation Skip to content

 • Protected person status is not automatically lost because of incarceration

-• While incarceration for life is not be considered a temporary absence, lesser periods of incarceration are assessed on a case by case basis.
+• While incarceration for life is not considered a temporary absence, lesser periods of incarceration are assessed on a case by case basis.

 Does the partnered protected person status apply if living separately and apart?